JonasPertschy/Arbeitsagentur2Mongo/readme.md

+The python script consumes the unofficial API of the German employment agency and feeds a MongoDB.

 # Background

-Family member lost job before COVID, labor market is tense so I help with this small script.
+A family member lost his job before COVID but the labor market is tense.
-This script is the input source for applications generated via LaTeX.
+This script can collect all data required to compile job applications with LaTeX.

-# Explaination

-The python script consumes the unofficial API of the German employment agency and feeds a MongoDB.